aadityarengarajan/medicaware/README.md

 ## Skillsets Used
 - Created this project using Python-Flask and HTML/CSS/JS
-- Hosted it on my own Ubuntu server using Gunicorn and NGINX (now taken down due to server issues)
+- Hosted it on my own Ubuntu server using Gunicorn and NGINX

 ## Features of this Suite
 - Home/Webpage